-The New Idea Award application process is now closed.
+The New Idea Award application process will open Fall of 2015.

 Introduction: The Leukemia & Lymphoma Society (LLS) is in its second year of The New Idea Award, a grant program designed to identify novel research strategies with high potential for high impact on the future of blood cancer treatment(s).
 Specifically, this program supports academic researchers with innovative ideas for approaches that are substantially different from standard therapies and prognostic/diagnostic modalities, as well as ideas that may fundamentally change our understanding of blood cancer(s).
 Successful awards will describe potentially paradigm-shifting ideas that take research in a substantially new direction, and thus preliminary data is not required.